bhisaac/5eFP/5eFP-SRD.md

 > Choose any number of creatures your character can see within 6 squares of you who are unconscious and dying.
 The selected creatures receive sufficient healing to stabilize their wounds, regain minimal health, and awaken, allowing them to take action on their next turn.
 >
 > 5eFP is forgiving around character death because the point of 5eFP is not to kill off all the PCs as fast as possible.
 Instead, it encourages _ongoing gameplay with familiar characters to engender a felt experience over time_.
 If your game has no grace period wherein PCs may recover from a deadly blow, then allow an inspired medicine to bring them back, but at the edge of death (one more hit will take them out again).

-**Medicine in Real Life (RL).** _Finding balance in your work, life, health, and wellness is crucial, but the world's distractions can throw you off your center.
-So, we must continually dedicate time to healing.
-Some wounds are easier to dress than others.
-You may need to deal with deeper wounds before healing a wound closer to the surface.
-Putting in consistent effort over months or even years helps you understand your wounds and what you need for stabilization.
-The healing process requires courage and curiosity; it's often not a straightforward path and may involve unexpected support.
-Having a guide can make healing faster.
-Additionally, your healing depends on your willingness to explore parts of yourself that you may have ignored or overlooked._

 ### Perception